Economic Opportunities and Financing

 A seminar developed in partnership with the Aspen Institute US – Executive Leadership Seminars, organized under the framework of the Aspen New Economy & Society Program.

-The Seminar will be conducted in English and will take place in a picturesque location close to Bucharest.
+The Seminar was conducted in English and took place in a picturesque location close to Bucharest.

-The Seminar will challenge 15 – 20 leaders from the public, private, academic, and non-governmental sectors, with background in business, finance, banking, insurance, and capital markets to explore the leadership and values questions which bear on economic opportunity.
+The Seminar challenged 20 leaders from the public, private, academic, and non-governmental sectors, with background in business, finance, banking, insurance, and capital markets to explore the leadership and values questions which bear on economic opportunity.

-Relying upon the classic Aspen Method of moderated, Socratic dialogue, we will use classic and contemporary texts to explore the moral contours of economic growth.
+Relying upon the classic Aspen Method of moderated, Socratic dialogue, we used classic and contemporary texts to explore the moral contours of economic growth.

 For more than seventy years, this approach to discussing some of the most important issues of our times has challenged participants to think more deeply about timeless ideas and their implications for organizational leadership and meaningful lives.

-By engaging in extended inquiry and dialogue with accomplished peers, leaders in the industry will have an important opportunity to reflect on how to make both effective and wise decisions at this inflection point of political, economic, and social-cultural policy.
+By engaging in extended inquiry and dialogue with accomplished peers, leaders in the industry had an important opportunity to reflect on how to make both effective and wise decisions at this inflection point of political, economic, and social-cultural policy.

-Participants will leave the Seminar with a greater clarity about their own belief systems, greater understanding of the complexities of the moral-technical challenges we face, and firmer confidence in being able to engage in creative decision-making at the crossroads of economics, finance, and a good society.
+Participants left the Seminar with a greater clarity about their own belief systems, greater understanding of the complexities of the moral-technical challenges we face, and firmer confidence in being able to engage in creative decision-making at the crossroads of economics, finance, and a good society.

 Aspen Fellow 2008 | Associate Professor, Bucharest Academy of Economic Studies